 If you follow the eMoney blog, you’ve probably heard about our API transition, a long-term strategy that will provide more stable and secure data aggregation for you and your clients.
-As we transition from screen scraping to API-based aggregation, consumers will gain more control than ever over who can access their sensitive financial data.
-Clients will also enjoy a more seamless experience with fewer broken connections.
+As the industry transition from screen scraping to API-based aggregation, consumers will gain more control than ever over who can access their sensitive financial data.
+Your clients will also enjoy a more seamless experience with fewer broken connections.

 This year, we’re leading the Fintech industry into a future where screen scraping account data is the exception, rather than the norm.